dlarue/donkeycar/docs/roll_your_own.md

 * enabled the included remote control by building a small voltage divider and writing an rc receiver part in the donkeycar library

-The car can be bought from HobbyKing for example (https://hobbyking.com/en_us/turnigy-1-16-brushless-4wd-racing-buggy-w-25a-power-system-and-2-4ghz-radio-rtr.html?gclid=CjwKCAjwqqrmBRAAEiwAdpDXtFS4SQOmtAFHIMZ9HrEiBeGwMeOg9UfNnKB6_Nr-yxoUUoyarf6FORoC7NgQAvD_BwE&gclsrc=aw.ds&___store=en_us).
+The car can be bought from [HobbyKing](https://hobbyking.com/en_us/turnigy-1-16-brushless-4wd-racing-buggy-w-25a-power-system-and-2-4ghz-radio-rtr.html?gclid=CjwKCAjwqqrmBRAAEiwAdpDXtFS4SQOmtAFHIMZ9HrEiBeGwMeOg9UfNnKB6_Nr-yxoUUoyarf6FORoC7NgQAvD_BwE&gclsrc=aw.ds&___store=en_us).